 All Payer Database

-DOH has been working closely with external stakeholders to gather input to establish the APD.
-Many representatives from health plans, provider organizations, researchers, and other interest groups participate on the APD Steering Committee which meets on a quarterly basis.
-In addition to these activities, DOH will continue to inform stakeholders of progress through updating this site and by distributing information using the below listserv.
+DOH has been working closely with external stakeholders to gather input on the establishment of the APD.
+Representatives from health plans, provider organizations, researchers, and other interest groups participate on the APD Steering Committee and DOH continues to inform stakeholders of progress through this site and the APD listserv.

 The Department's approach to the development of the APD focuses on three solutions.
 The Data Intake Solution will collect and edit claims data from numerous health plans.
 The Data Warehousing Solution will store the data that is received from all of the different sources.
 The Data Analytics Solution will include two components: the APD Business Intelligence and Analytics solution which will facilitate data analysis and reporting; and the APD Data Delivery solution which will produce extracts and de-identified data sets for researchers and other stakeholders approved through a Data Governance process.